Zeex/samp-plugin-crashdetect/README.md

 		printf("%d", a[i]);
  	}

 What would this output?
 Nothing!
 Guess why?
-Right, the array index we specified is out of array bounds.
+Right!
+The array index we specified is out of array bounds:
-This may be very confusing sometimes, especially if you are a beginner - the server doesn't report any error though it doesn't execute the code which follows.

-Again, with crashdetect you get something like this:

 	[22:52:23] [debug] [bounds.amx]: In file 'Z:\samp-server\gamemodes\bounds.pwn' at line 13:
 	[22:52:23] [debug] [bounds.amx]: printf("%d", a[i]);